gdalle/IntroJulia/README.md

 Remark: adding Julia to your `PATH` is not necessary if you don't want to.
 As long as you have something named Julia in your list of programs, you're good to go for now.

-### 2. Clone the project repository
+### 2. Download the project repository

 Go to https://github.com/gdalle/IntroJulia, click on the green button `Code` and then `Download ZIP`.
 Extract the downloaded archive wherever you want.

 ### 3. Install and configure Jupyter

-Open a terminal and run Julia using the command `julia`.
+Run Julia, either from your list of programs or from the terminal.
 What you see is called a Read-Eval-Print Loop (REPL), it is very similar to a Python interactive session.
 Copy-paste the following commands into the REPL to install Jupyter (and a few extensions) using Julia's package manager `Pkg`:

 ```julia
 using Pkg